 One of the reasons why Brian Gavin Signature Princess cut diamonds offer such spectacular visual performance is that he relies upon a three chevron facet structure, this article on the Effect of Chevron Facets on a Princess cut diamond light performance will explain why that is important.
 But it’s not just the number of chevron facets that makes the princess cut diamonds produced by Brian Gavin look so phenomenal, it is also that the pavilion main and chevron facets are all the same size, which evenly distributes the reflection of light throughout the diamond.
 Both this 1.00 carat, G-color, VS-2 clarity, GIA graded princess cut diamond from James Allen, and this 1.045 carat, G-color, VS-1 clarity, Brian Gavin Signature Princess cut diamond feature three chevron facets and one pavilion main facet:

-While both of the princess cut diamonds above feature three chevron facets, which are the chevron shaped facets that extend outward from the center of the diamond as indicated on the pavilion (bottom) view, which is the right side of each set of facet patterns pictured above; the one pictured to the left for the 1.00 carat, G-color, VS-2 clarity, GIA graded cut princess from James Allen will create a flat white region in the middle of the diamond in the form of an ‘X’ that I think interrupts the pattern of light return and creates a kind of dead zone in the stone.
-This is of course something which is a matter of personal preference, I have plenty of clients who seem to like the distinct visibility of the crystal clear X-pattern being visible in the middle of their princess cut diamond.
-Which is why these high resolution videos are helpful, they enable you to get an idea of how the different facet patterns of fancy shape diamonds affect the pattern that light reflects throughout the diamonds.[separator]
+While both of the princess cut diamonds above feature three chevron facets, which are the chevron-shaped facets that extend outward from the center of the diamond as indicated on the pavilion (bottom) view, which is the right side of each set of facet patterns pictured above; the one pictured to the left for the 1.00 carat, G-color, VS-2 clarity, GIA graded cut princess from James Allen will create a flat white region in the middle of the diamond in the form of an ‘X’ that I think interrupts the pattern of light return and creates a kind of dead zone in the stone.
+This is, of course, something which is a matter of personal preference, I have plenty of clients who seem to like the distinct visibility of the crystal clear X-pattern being visible in the middle of their princess cut diamond.
+This is why these high-resolution videos are helpful, they enable you to get an idea of how the different facet patterns of fancy shape diamonds affect the pattern that light reflects throughout the diamonds.[separator]

-But everything is different when you’re shopping for a fancy shape diamond, because the pattern of facets that are polished on to the crown and pavilion sections of the diamond vary dramatically from stone to stone.
-Just take a look at this illustration that depicts fifteen of the most common pavilion facet structures for an oval brilliant cut diamond that I borrowed from the American Gem Society Laboratory list of supported shapes:
+But everything is different when you’re shopping for a fancy shape diamond because the pattern of facets that are polished on to the crown and pavilion sections of the diamond varies dramatically from stone to stone.
+Just take a look at this illustration that depicts fifteen of the most common pavilion facet structures for an oval brilliant-cut diamond that I borrowed from the American Gem Society Laboratory list of supported shapes:

 A higher number of facets will break the reflections of light apart into smaller and smaller pieces, creating smaller virtual facets, which are the internal reflections of light created by the overlapping of facets and light being reflected into different size pieces as a result of those facets… Smaller sparkle tends to be interpreted by human eyes primarily as brilliance (white sparkle) instead of dispersion (colored sparkle) because of the manner in which our eyes clip the light, so this type of thing directly affects your appreciation of the fancy shape diamond that you buy.